Music Of Poetic Objects

 The style of the music continues the trend from Cycles & Shadows, expressive music centred around piano performances, augmented with other electronic instruments with an orchestral feeling, to create something completely new, yet linked to the cusp between the classical and romantic eras.

-The music for Swift Trilogy was composed in 2016, shortly after Mark completed the final painting in the series.
-His aim was to create music that conveyed an eerie feeling to complement the paintings, the audio equivalent of a background layer of grey; this is why rain and mist permeate this music.
+The music for Swift Trilogy was composed in 2016, shortly after I completed the final painting in the series.
+My aim was to create music that conveyed a feeling to complement the paintings.
+Rain and mist permeate this music because I thought it was the audio equivalent of a background layer of grey.

-The Love Reliquary music was written in 2017, at around the time of Cycles & Shadows, and illustrates the change of direction of his musical style which began to emerge at that time.
+The Love Reliquary music was written in 2017, at around the time of Cycles & Shadows, and illustrates the change of direction of my musical style which began to emerge at that time.

-In a final twist of the ekphrastic theme, Mark decided to create a piece of music inspired by another piece of music.
-In this way, and Beethoven's Für Elise led to a melody dedicated to Deborah Edgeley.
+In a final twist of the ekphrastic theme, I decided to create a piece of music inspired by another piece of music.
+In this way, and Beethoven's Fur Elise led to a melody dedicated to my partner, the poet Deborah Edgeley.

-Music Of Poetic Objects is Mark Sheeky's first album to feature an 8-page booklet.
+Music Of Poetic Objects was my first album to feature an 8-page booklet.
 You can buy or stream the album now, or order a CD copy using the links below.

 Stream Now